-OntarioLearn is a consortium of Ontario Colleges whose mandate is the shared development and delivery of courses online (over the Internet) through the use of various learning management systems/platforms.
+OntarioLearn is a consortium of Ontario Colleges whose mandate is the shared development and delivery of courses online through the use of various learning management systems/platforms.

 The passing grade for an OntarioLearn course not hosted by Conestoga will be determined by the respective host college.

 All grades are recorded as per Conestoga's grading policy.